 Once the needle is in the right place, the doctor injects an anesthetic to numb the joint.
 If the pain goes away, your doctor can be relatively sure that the problem is coming from the SI joint and not somewhere else in the spine.
 The doctor may also add a dose of cortisone to the injection.

 This will help in easing the pain.
 Cortisone is a powerful anti-inflammatory medication that calms arthritis inside the joint and reduces pain.
 However, the effect is temporary and will sometimes only last for two to three months.

 Surgical Treatment for Sacroiliac Joint Syndrome

 The bone surfaces are then held together until they heal or fuse.
 Without the articular cartilage of the joint, the body treats the two raw bone surfaces just like a fracture and tries to heal them like any broken bone.

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.